 - Idled obsolete lines for the majority of the year, while keeping them available for peak demand periods.

-- The improved employee productivity relieved the pressure to hire additional personnel.
+- Improved employee productivity relieved the pressure to hire additional personnel.

 - Unscheduled overtime costs were brought back within the budgeted levels.